Volunteering for Professional Midwives in Tanzania

 For how long can I join the project?

 We encourage volunteers to give as much time as possible.
-However, you can join a Professional Midwifery Project in Dar es Salaam or Arusha for two or three weeks if you don’t have time to join us for four weeks or more.
+However, you can join a Professional Midwifery Project in Moshi or Arusha for two or three weeks if you don’t have time to join us for four weeks or more.
 Please be aware that the longer you stay, the more trust and respect you will be able to build with the local medical staff.

 Volunteers choosing to work in the Maasai community need to commit to at least 4 weeks on the project.